novalabsxyz/helium-arduino/README.md

   can install this library through either of the following steps:

     * The Library Manager by clicking on _Sketch > Include Library_,
-      searching for %Helium and clicking the _Install_ button.
+      searching for Helium and clicking the _Install_ button.

     * By downloading a release _Helium.zip_ file from the